jj-zhu/resource_aware_control_rl/README.md

 # Reinforcement Learning for Event-Triggered Control

-This is the implementation for the algorithm introduced in the following paper.
+This is the implementation for the algorithm introduced in [this paper](https://arxiv.org/abs/1809.05152).
 The RL method implementation is based on the OpenAI Baselines framework.
 If you use this code for research, please kindly cite the paper:
 ```
 @article{baumann2018deep,
   title={Deep Reinforcement Learning for Event-Triggered Control},